KinanAlAttar/Automatic-segmentation-soft-tissue-sarcoma/README.md

 https://github.com/qubvel/segmentation_models/blob/master/examples/binary%20segmentation%20(camvid).ipynb

 # Data
-There is a total of 1246 CT-scan images comprising both trian, test, validation data.
+There is a total of 1246 CT-scan images comprising both trian, test, and validation data.
 These images are from actual patients with soft tissue sarcoma.
 (a type of cancer that affects the bones and soft tissue)

 The data was obainted from